 No visit to North Norfolk would be complete without going to the seaside, whatever time of year you choose to stay.

-Starting from the west, Hunstanton is pretty much unique in being a west-facing east-coast resort,and as such can provide the most sheltered spot if the wind is coming from the east.
+Starting from the west, Hunstanton is pretty much unique in being a west-facing east-coast resort, and as such can provide the most sheltered spot if the wind is coming from the east.
 It is a typical seaside town complete with candy floss, ice cream, amusement arcades, and bucket & spade shops.
-Blue-flag awarded in 2010.

-Further east, Holkham (used in the closing scenes of Shakespeare in Love, and winner of the ‘Best British Beach’ award for 2009 and 2010) and Wells-next-the-sea (shown in the title sequences of Kingdom) both have extensive sandy beaches backed by sand dunes.
+Further east, Holkham (used in the closing scenes of Shakespeare in Love, and always a winner or in the shortlist for the ‘Best British Beach’ award) and Wells-next-the-sea (shown in the title sequences of Kingdom) both have extensive sandy beaches backed by sand dunes.
 Wells also has a miniature steam railway connecting the town with the beach, as well as a sizeable boating lake.
-Check out the fresh seafood (cockles, whelks, and fish) while you’re there.
+Check out the fresh seafood (cockles, whelks, and fish) while you’re there, and French’s Fish & Chips on the harbour is one of the best in the area.

 Between Wells and Cley are the creeks and salt-marshes that make up Blakeney and Morston harbours, now used pretty much exclusively for leisure craft.
 The spit of Blakeney point is the home to colonies of both Grey and Common seals – see the General Information page for details of seal-sighting boat trips.